HubbeKing/selfhost-base/README.md

 - Create docker network using `docker network create web`
 - Get some services up and attached to `web`
 - Create nginx configs for services and store them in [nginx/sites](./nginx/sites) folder
-    - Note: `portainer` is included in this stack.
-It also needs a site config.
-See [nginx/templates](./nginx/templates)
 - Start up nginx and its friends with `docker-compose up -d`

 ## Recommendations